luismiguelsoto/Conflict_And_Social_Centralization_In_Tairona_Chiefdom_Communities/README.md

    - The main R script (or R Markdown file) contains the code to:
      a) Load required packages.
      b) Download the Excel datasets and GIS files directly from GitHub.
-     c) Process the data and perform network analysis.
+     c) Process the data and perform the analysis.
      d) Generate the figures or tables as presented in the manuscript.

 Software and Key Package Versions: